studio1767/.github/profile/README.md

 # Studio 1767

-I've worked in a number of small vfx studios over the years and there are always some key missing tools and technologies.
+I've worked in a number of small vfx studios over the years and there are often some key missing tools and technologies.
 I've had to find or build solutions to the same problems multiple times so I'm working through my notes and converting them into working systems and software in the hope that this will be the last time...